-Prerequisites: Elementary differential equations, vector analysis, and introductory physics.
-Advanced mathematical methods useful in the analysis of engineering problems are considered.
-The course covers selected topics from the following: infinite series, improper integrals, elliptic integrals, Gamma functions, Beta functions, Fourier series, Fourier integrals, Laplace transforms and related integral transforms, partial differentiation, Green's and Gauss' integral theorems, and matrices.
+Prerequisites: Elementary differential equations and introductory physics.
+Mathematical methods useful in the analysis of engineering problems are considered.
+The course covers selected topics from the following: integral theorems of Green, Stokes, and Gauss; infinite series, integral transforms, and special functions.

 Math 173.
 DIFFERENTIAL EQUATIONS I. 3 credits.

 Prerequisite: Undergraduate differential equations.
 Advanced topics in ordinary differential equations with applications to engineering problems.

 Math 174.
-DIFFERENTIAL EQUATIONS II.
-3 credits.
+DIFFERENTIAL EQUATIONS II, 3 credits.

 Prerequisite: Math 173 or equivalent.
-A companion course to Math 273, dealing with partial differential equations, with emphasis on those of physics and their solution by means of Fourier Series, Bessel Functions, and Legendre Polynomials.
+A companion course to Math 173, dealing with partial differential equations, with emphasis on those of physics and their solution by means of Fourier Series, Bessel Functions, and Legendre Polynomials.